Comparing Concierge Medicine: PartnerMD vs. MDVIP

 PartnerMD vs. MDVIP in Baltimore, MD

-- MDVIP has eight physicians practicing in several offices in the Baltimore area.
+- MDVIP Baltimore has eight physicians practicing in several offices.
 The majority are in a building off Quarry Lake Drive in Pikesville.
 Seven of their Baltimore-area doctors are internal medicine doctors and one is a family medicine doctor.

 PartnerMD vs. MDVIP in Greenville, SC

-- MDVIP has three doctors, Dr. Ron Phillips, Dr. Leslie Long, and Dr. Nancy Netter, operating three different offices in the Greenville area – one on South Venture Drive just off I-385 and two in offices off Buena Vista Way near the Pelham Road Walmart.
+- MDVIP Greenville has three doctors — Dr. Ron Phillips, Dr. Lesle Long, and Dr. Nancy Netter — operating three different offices in the Greenville area, one on South Venture Drive just off I-385 and two in offices off Buena Vista Way near the Pelham Road Walmart.
 They are all internal medicine physicians.